 frame profiles.
 The engine was a 160 hp air cooled Hirth HM 506A with

 kit is an upgraded and corrected version of the VAMI kit and contains

-37 resin parts, a pice of styrene to produce the control horns, a piece
+38 resin parts to produce three different variants, a piece of styrene to produce the control horns, a piece

-of transparent plastic with the windscreens printed on it and a decal
+of transparent plastic for the windscreens and a decal

-sheet allowing to build 8 different versions of the aircraft.
+sheet produced by Arctic Models and which allows building 8 different versions of the aircraft.
 The

 instruction sheet gives an illustrated summary of the steps required

 to build the model.
 The kits have been released beginning of August 2023 and are for sale at the Aviation Magastore.

 two seat Koolhoven F.K.20S was an aerobatic version of the